eflautt/ga-data-science/lessons/lesson-14/readme.md

     - Use not what words occur in what document but where they occur
  - Variable number of topics
     - Test different number of topics and find the best model

+**Check:** Take an recent news-article.
+Have students brainstorm what 3 topics this story is most likely made up.
+Have them brainstorm which words are most likely from which of those 3 topics.

 <a name="demo-lda"></a>
 ## Demo: LDA in gensim (30 mins)